(Curries With Coconut, Coconut Based Gravies, Kurmas With Coconut)

 Well!!!
 Coming back to my dinner party, I made the famous chettinad vellai kurma, which was well enjoyed by all our guests.
 I have lined up some other coconut based gravies for all of you to try.
 Please do try and share us your experience and feedback.
 Cheers!!!

-Recipes Of Gravies With Coconut Base
+Gravies With Fresh Coconut Base